-Aquarius is a hands on education unit built by Wellington Water to teach people of all ages about reducing water use at home.
+Aquarius is a hands on education unit built by Wellington Water to teach people about reducing water use at home.
 You can book Aquarius for school visits or events.

-The mobile unit shows the effectiveness of flow restrictors and how efficient shower heads don't have to impact performance.
+The mobile unit shows you how effective flow restrictors are, and that efficient showerheads don't have to impact performance.

-Enviroschools is delivered by the Toimata Foundation and Council provides financial support.
+Enviroschools is delivered by Toimata Foundation and we provide financial support.